 2. Banjo-Kazooie in Super Smash Bros.
 Ultimate

 Super Smash Bros.
-DLC rollouts have gradually become one of — if not the — biggest hype cycles in gaming, period.
+DLC rollouts have gradually become one of—if not the—biggest hype cycles in gaming, period.
 Whereas other fighting game communities collectively rejoice when a treasured character joins the roster, new additions to Smash manage to reach far beyond the confines of the Smash community itself.

-Coming off mind-blowing addition that was Persona 5‘s Joker, the next DLC fighters had a ton to live up to.
+Coming off the mind-blowing addition that was Persona 5‘s Joker, the next DLC fighters had a ton to live up to.
 The announcement of The Hero from Dragon Quest early on was a wise way to lower expectations until the tail-end of the presentation (though much of the series’ fanbase in Japan surely roared with glee at the reveal).

-And then, at the very end of the Direct, a single Jiggy flashes across the screen!
-All doubt that Nintendo would ever be able to get the rights from Microsoft to use Banjo vanished in an instant.
+And then, at the very end of the Direct, a single Jiggy flashed across the screen!
+All doubt that Nintendo would never be able to get the rights from Microsoft to use Banjo vanished in an instant.
 Everything from DK, Diddy, and King K. Rool cheering the duo on to the gameplay snippets showing off how perfectly his moveset was translated from the original games exuded love and reverence for one of Nintendo’s long-lost franchises.
 The final screen of the trailer (shown above) really says it all.